 The 2018 - 2019 school year is approaching and I am sure you are ready for your kids to head back to school.
 What if they could maximize the five to six hours they attended class and be able to graduate early.
 Here are four outstanding way to fast track your child’s education and place them on a path to success starting now!

 1. Advanced Classes As you may already know, I am a high school and college graduate at 16 years old.
 I was able to do just that by joining a nationwide dual enrollment program.
 In my state the initiative is referred to as College Credit Plus, which allows students as young as in 7th grade to replace their classes with college courses and receive dual credit for free.
 I started taking college classes my freshman year of high school, at 14 years old, and have since received an Associate of Science degree and high school diploma half way through my junior year.
 Dual enrollment allows your child focus on education and their passion for learning in the early years of their life.
-If you would like to receive a 10 step guide to graduate early from the one and only college graduate at 16, click here.

 Your child can also take Advanced Placement (A.P.) courses, which have a good amount pros and cons.
 Although you do have to pay for the end of year tests, your child may receive college credit when transferring to a college with AP classes.Your student would be able to pass through general education courses much more effectively through dual enrollment because the schedule changes every four months with new classes after completing the previous, instead of year round A.P. classes.